BLLManitoba/ITS_annonymizer/README.md

 ## Contact

-If you have questions about how to use the anonymizer, bug fixes, or improvements, please contact Sarah at smacewan@mts.net
+If you have questions about how to use the anonymizer, bug fixes, or improvements, please contact Sarah at Sarah.Macewan@umanitoba.ca